Sai1919/xml-streamer/README.md

   parser.on('data', function (data) {
     // consume the data object here
   })

   parser.on('end', function () {
-    // parsing ended no more data events will be raised })

-  parser.on('error', function (error) {
-    // error occurred
-    // NOTE: when error event emitted no end event will be emitted console.error(error)
-  })

-  xmlStream.pipe(parser) // pipe your input xmlStream to parser.
-  // readable
-  parser.on('readable', function () {
-      // if you don't want to consume "data" on "data" events you can wait for readable event and consume data by calling parser.read()
-  })
-}())

-// 3.
-By passing the resourcePath as shown in 2 method and reading data by calling `read` method instead listening for data events.

-(function () {
-  "use strict";

-  var Parser = require('xml-streamer')

-  var opts = {resourcePath: '/items/item'}

-  var parser = new Parser(opts)

-  parser.on('end', function () {
     // parsing ended no more data events will be raised